 Illinois Property Taxes

-Homeowners in Illinois face some of the highest property taxes in the nation, with a statewide average tax rate of about 2.31percent.
-This rate is nearly double the national average of 1.21percent.
-Residents pay an average of approximately $4,157 annually.
-Only New Jersey has higher property taxes than Illinois, with a rate of 2.44 percent.
+According to SmartAsset, Homeowners in Illinois face some of the highest property taxes in the nation, with a statewide average effective tax rate of 2.16 percent.
+This rate is nearly double the national average.
+Residents pay an average of approximately $4,527 annually.
+Only New Jersey has higher property taxes than Illinois, with a rate of 2.42 percent.

 Despite these relatively high property taxes, many 65+ residents can take advantage of certain property tax exemptions.
 These exemptions, such as the Senior Citizens Homestead Exemption, are explained in detail below.